timschreiber/netyll/README.md

 ### Intent & Lineage

-My primary intent for Netyll is to preview local changes to [Github Pages](https://pages.github.com/) websites before committing to their repositories.
+My primary intent for Netyll is to preview local changes to GitHub Pages websites before committing to their repositories.
 Previously, I used the now archived/abandoned [Pretzel](https://github.com/Code52/pretzel) project from [Code52](https://github.com/Code52).
 For Netyll, I started with the broken Pretzel source code and am modifying it to better match the primary intent of Netyll.
 Some of the major modifications include:

 - Aligning the command names to their Jekyll counterparts,
 - Removal of Razor template engine,